 The case against Maxim, filed in the U.S. District Court for the District of New Jersey, included civil and criminal charges against the company, criminal charges against former employees, and criminal charges against at least one parent of a former patient.
 The government accused Maxim of not only defrauding various government programs, but of deceiving its own patients.
 Some of the allegedly fraudulent transactions included ordering unnecessary treatments for patients in order to increase billing, as well as billing for treatments not actually provided to patients.
 Nine individual defendants have pleaded guilty to felony charges.
 Under the settlement agreement, Maxim will pay $20 million as a criminal penalty and $130 million to settle civil claims, including the False Claims Act actions.
 The settlement, known as a deferred prosecution agreement, also obligated Maxim to agree to a statement of facts mirroring the government’s complaint.
 Maxim has twenty-four months to comply with the terms of the settlement, or the government may continue its prosecution using the stipulation of facts as evidence.

 If you or a loved one has been injured because of negligence in the operation of a nursing home, you may have a claim for compensation.
-Please contact the experienced Maryland nursing home lawyers at Lebowitz and Mzhen, LLC now to discuss your rights.
+Please contact the experienced Maryland nursing home lawyers at Lebowitz and Mzhen Personal Injury Lawyers now to discuss your rights.